aboyalejandro/voice2note/README.md

   - Concise summary creation

 - **Note Management**
-  - Search through transcriptions
-  - Filter notes by date
+  - Filter notes by date and keywords
   - Edit transcriptions and titles
   - Real-time audio playback

-- **User Experience**
-  - Clean, responsive interface
-  - Mobile-friendly design
-  - Secure user authentication
-  - Personal note organization

 ## How It Works 🔄